top of page

 Midlife hormone fluctuations often feel like a tangled web—but each hormone has specific nutritional allies.

-• Estrogen: Cruciferous vegetables like broccoli and cauliflower support healthy estrogen metabolism.
+• Estrogen: Cruciferous vegetables like cabbage, broccoli and cauliflower support healthy estrogen metabolism.

-• Progesterone: Magnesium-rich foods (like leafy greens, pumpkin seeds, and dark chocolate) and vitamin B6 support your body’s ability to make and use progesterone.
+• Progesterone: Magnesium-rich foods like leafy greens, pumpkin seeds, and dark chocolate (70% +) and those high in vitamin B6—such as salmon, seeds, and avocados—support your body’s ability to produce and utilize progesterone.

 • Cortisol: Chronic stress can wreak havoc on cortisol levels.
-Adaptogenic foods, steady meals, and blood sugar regulation all play a role in easing adrenal strain.
+Adaptogenic foods such as Maca, Ashwagandha, and Lion’s Mane, steady meals, and blood sugar regulation all play a role in easing adrenal strain and supporting your terrain.

 Anti-Inflammatory-Diet-scaled-1-1030x705.jpeg